 Jordan Marsh (“Jordan Maahsh” as we New Englanders called it) was a department store that opened its flagship store in downtown Boston around 1841.
-Aside from being a fashion destination, it was known for a special treat — blueberry muffins!
-The first floor housed a bakery where they were made, then served in the dining room on the top floor to tired/hungry shoppers.
-The muffins were a beautiful violet color (due to mashing some berries into the batter) and their crunchy top was an added bonus.
+Aside from being a fashion destination, it was known for a special treat — blueberry muffins.
+The first floor housed a bakery, where they were made, then served in the dining room on the top floor to all tired/hungry shoppers.
+The muffins were a beautiful violet color (due to mashing some berries in the batter) and their crunchy top was an added bonus.

 These muffins are definitely “blueberry-y” and even pack a little punch of nostalgia 🙂

-Now that you know the history behind these muffins, you’ll know why I chose to make a batch for an early morning fishing trip my husband and I took last week.
-To make it even more fun, we decided it was the day for our annual “brunch on the boat.”
-I’m not talking typical breakfast fare served from bag, Tupperware or paper plate.
-Oh, no. I’m talking placemats, silverware, china, linen napkins, homemade quiche, hot muffins, coffee and fresh fruit.
+Now that you know the history behind these muffins, you’ll know why I chose to make a batch for an early morning fishing trip my husband and I took recently.
+To make it even more fun, we decided it would be the day for our annual “brunch on the boat.”
+This day is not a time for breakfast fare served from bag, Tupperware or paper plate!
+I’m talking placemats, silverware, china, linen napkins, homemade quiche, hot muffins, coffee and fresh fruit.
 We even snuck in flowers from our yard!
 With a beautiful, sunny and breezy morning as our backdrop, it was the perfect setting.
-We even spotted a few fish (none that wanted anything to do with us), huge Spotted Eagle Rays, several dolphin and a sea turtle.
+We even spotted a few fish (none that wanted anything to do with us), some huge Spotted Eagle Rays, several dolphin and a sea turtle.
 What a great way to start the day!

 If you have a boat, please try a “fancy” brunch some time.
 If you don’t have a boat, how about brunch by the bay, or on the beach or at a picnic table?
 Wherever it is, PLEASE HAVE BRUNCH SOMEWHERE!
 It’s fun and good for your soul.
 And if you can share it with someone special, all the better.